 Our proprietary analysis based on a variety of parameters indicates there are several such targets that hold significant promise.

-This is exactly the reason why we continue to be bullish about this market.
+This is exactly the reason why we continue to be bullish about the antibody drug conjugate market.
 The odds are stacked in favor of all stakeholders who have held their faith; 20% annualized growth over the next decade should not be difficult to achieve.